herculesinc/nova.pg-dao/README.md

 ```
 Until JavaScript supports decorators natively, you'll need to use `experimentalDecorators` compiler option for TypeScript to get the above to work.
 You can also define models without using decorators as [described later](#defining-models-without-decorators), but using decorators is so much more elegant!

-Every model must be backed by a table which should have 3 required fields (in addition to the user-defined fields).
+Every model must be backed by a table which, in addition to user-defined fields, must have 3 required fields.
 These fields are:
 * **id** - a primary key; on the JavaScript side, this field will be of string type; on the database side, this field can be backed by a `bigint`, a `text`, or a `uuid` field, depending on a type of ID generator which is used with the model.
-* **created_on** - used to store a timestamp (in milliseconds) of when the model row was created; on the JavaScript side, this field will be of number type; on the database side, it should be backed by a `bigint` field.
+* **created_on** - stores a timestamp (in milliseconds) of when the model row was created; on the JavaScript side, this field will be of number type; on the database side, it should be backed by a `bigint` field.
-* **updated_on** - used to store a timestamp (in milliseconds) of when the model was last updated; the types for this field are the same as for `updated_on`.
+* **updated_on** - stores a timestamp (in milliseconds) of when the model was last updated; the types for this field are the same as for `updated_on`.

 So, the table backing the `User` model defined above can be created using the following script: